isabelxklee/datadog/module.md

 2. Now, let's define our function component and call `useState()` inside of it.
 Define a state variable called `darkMode` and `setDarkMode` as its updating function.
 The initial state for `darkMode` is going to be `false`.
 This just means that dark mode is going to be turned off as the default setting.

 > **Note:** When setting the initial value, consider what the expected data type will be for the state.
-For example, if you're expectring the state to hold a list of objects, you can set the initial value to be an empty array.
+For example, if you're expecting the state to hold a list of objects, you can set the initial value to be an empty array.
 Or if you're expecting an object, you can set it to `null`, etc.

 ```jsx
 import React, { useState } from "react";